superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 - **Systems:** Spatial data can be stored in specialized Geographic Information Systems (GIS) or in databases with spatial extensions (e.g., PostGIS for PostgreSQL).

 **Logs Data**
-- **Example Data:** Some examples of different logs include: system event logs that monitor traffic to an application, detect issues, and record errors causing a system to crash or user behaviour logs, which track actions a user takes on a website or signed into a device.
+- **Example Data:** Some examples of different logs include: system event logs that monitor traffic to an application, detect issues, and record errors causing a system to crash, or user behaviour logs, which track actions a user takes on a website or when signed into a device.
 - **Typical Formats:** [CLF](https://en.wikipedia.org/wiki/Common_Log_Format) or a custom text or binary file that contains ordered (timestamp action) pairs.
 - **Datasets:**
  - [loghub](https://github.com/logpai/loghub): A large collection of different system log datasets for AI-driven log analytics.
 - **Considerations:** How long you want to save the log interactions and what you want to use them for – i.e. understanding where errors occur, defining “typical” behaviour – are key considerations for processing this data.
-For further details on what to track and how, see this [Tracking Plan](https://segment.com/academy/collecting-data/how-to-create-a-tracking-plan/) course from Segment,
+For further details on what to track and how, see this [Tracking Plan](https://segment.com/academy/collecting-data/how-to-create-a-tracking-plan/) course from Segment.
-- **Systems:** There are plenty of log management tools, for example [Better Stack](https://betterstack.com/logs), which has a pipeline set up for ClickHouse allowing real-time processing, or [Papertrail](https://www.papertrail.com/), which can ingest different syslogs txt log file formats from Apache, MySQL and Ruby.
+- **Systems:** There are plenty of log management tools, for example [Better Stack](https://betterstack.com/logs), which has a pipeline set up for ClickHouse, allowing real-time processing, or [Papertrail](https://www.papertrail.com/), which can ingest different syslogs txt log file formats from Apache, MySQL, and Ruby.

 Each of these structured data types comes with its own unique challenges and characteristics.
 In particular, it’s important to pay attention to data quality and pre-processing to make choices that are aligned with your vector retrieval system.